valITino/SOC-9000/docs/00-prereqs.md

 - pfSense CE ISO (AMD64)
 - Ubuntu Server 22.04 ISO (AMD64)
-- Windows 11 Evaluation ISO (English)
+- Windows 11 ISO (English)
 - Nessus Essentials `.deb` (Ubuntu AMD64)

-You may download these yourself and place them into `E:\SOC-9000\isos`, **or** you can use the helper script to fetch them automatically.
+You may download these yourself and place them into `E:\SOC-9000\isos`, **or** you can use the helper script to fetch Ubuntu automatically and open vendor pages for the rest.
 From the repo root run:

 ```powershell
 pwsh -File .\scripts\download-isos.ps1
 ```

-The script checks for existing files and downloads what’s missing, using known good URLs from the vendors.
+The script downloads Ubuntu automatically and opens vendor pages for pfSense, Windows 11, and Nessus so you can fetch them manually. pfSense and Nessus require free accounts; using a disposable email is fine.
+Files can keep their vendor‑supplied names—the installer detects them automatically.
 Feel free to edit `scripts/download-isos.ps1` if you need to update the URLs.

 ## Install prerequisites